bassdscho/CWTS/README.md

 -------------
 1. Download the .zip file or clone the repository with `git clone https://github.com/fleschutz/CWTS.git`
 2. Enter the CWTS folder, edit `CMakeLists.txt` and adapt your compiler (1) and your compiler warning options (2).
-3. Execute `cmake .; make -k` and enjoy compiler warnings/errors: the more the better!
+3. Execute `ruby test.rb COMPILE_COMMAND`, e.g. `ruby test.rb g++ -Wall -Wextra -pedantic -Wundef` and enjoy compiler warnings/errors: the more the better!

 How to enable the highest warning level?
 ----------------------------------------